LH5399/Skills-Programming-with-Advanced-Computer-Languages/README.md

 ### 1. Data Import

 Allows users to import stock data from a CSV file.
+The file can be found in the repo (big_five_stocks).
+It can be also be downloaded via Kaggle: https://www.kaggle.com/datasets/abdullahmu/big-five-stocks?resource=download

 ### 2. Plot Stock Performance